mbwolff/WVTI/README.md

 documents and executes a method of algorithmic rhetorical invention.

-The code can also produce comparable results in English with Donald Trump's tweets.
-He claims he has the best words: now you can test that hypothesis!
+The code can also produce comparable results in English with the nearly [3,000,000 tweets by Russian trolls.] (https://github.com/mbwolff/russian-troll-tweets) posted by [FiveThirtyEight](https://fivethirtyeight.com).

 ### A quick explanation of what's under the hood